12 Most Dangerous Neighborhoods in Los Angeles

 Since 2010, crime in the Wholesale District has increased by 59%.
 In 2013 there were 13,122 reported crimes, with 2,698 assaults, 1,350 vehicle break-ins, and 2,453 incidents of theft.
 Much of the crime among the homeless population stems from the ubiquitous drug trade, with crimes like pickpocketing and theft also common.
 Areas such as San Pedro Street are known for being especially bad.
 Since cycling or walking is only permitted until 6 PM, Skid Row becomes a hotspot of gang and drug activity.

-South Los Angeles has a population of 249,670 and a crime rate of 4,268 per 100,000 people.
-Formerly known as South Central, this is one of the most dangerous areas in LA.
+South Los Angeles is also one of the most dangerous neighborhoods in LA, suffering from a crime rate of 4,268 per 100,000 people.
+Formerly known as South Central, this is one of the most violent areas in LA.
 It is mainly affected by drug trafficking and gun violence, which is closely linked to gang activity.
 A heavier police presence in South LA has resulted in a gradual reduction of crime since the 1990s.
 The level of gang activity depends on the neighborhood, and residents are advised to take precautions when walking at night.
 During the day, walking is somewhat safer, and using public transit is generally considered safe.

 Compton is also one of the worst neighborhoods in Los Angeles.
 Although the neighborhood's crime rate has decreased since the 1990s, Compton is still dangerous, and the area has a reputation for gun violence, drug activity, poverty, and violent crime.
 With a population of 97,740 and a crime rate of 3,533 per 100,000 people, Compton is 51% more dangerous than the national average.
 In 2005, Compton topped the national charts for having the highest murder rate in the country, but that has dropped in the past 2 decades.
 However, since 2020, there has been an increase in violent crime and property crime in Compton.
 Despite having a significant police presence, residents feel that police lack the capacity to respond to incidents.